ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 * Version `1.x.x` &ndash; For **Angular 5-8** apps.
 Support for this version will end when the official support for Angular 8 is dropped (planned date: November 2020),
 * Version `2.x.x` &ndash; For **Angular 9+** apps.
 This version is currently actively supported.

+All versions are [listed on NPM](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular), where they can be pulled from.

 ## Quick start

 In your existing Angular project, install the [CKEditor 5 WYSIWYG editor component for Angular](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular):